Bethel, Wayne County, Indiana: Geography

 Hoosier Hill has an elevation of 1257 ft and is located on Elliot Rd. around the Bethel area.
 The visitation picnic area was created in 2005.

 In popular culture

 Ghost Nation TV Series

 "Phantom Fury" (Season 2, episode 14) was filmed at a residents home located on Bethel road in Bethel, Indiana.
 Ghost Nation is a paranormal investigation TV series created by former investigators from Ghost Hunters.
-The episode was filmed in August of 2020 and aired on January 16, 2021.
+The episode was filmed in August 2020 and aired on January 16, 2021.

 John Dillinger

 Famous American gangster from the 1930s, John Dillinger, has connections to Bethel, IN.
 Dillinger had created somewhat of a relationship with a woman named Mary Longnecker.
 She is the woman found on the picture that was in Dillingers watch after he was shot.
 While he was in prison, Longnecker had gotten involved with a Bethel resident named "Claude Constable".
 During this time, Dillinger's gang escaped him from prison and he either had swept through town, or had intentions to after hearing of the events.